waqardetho9211/AdobeAPI/README.md

 A simple file exploring and a wall application

 ## How To Run
 The app is made using Java and tested using JDK 1.8.
-One can form a jar file using this source code by using any build tool.
+One can form a war file using this source code by using any build tool.
 In order to make a connection with the Mongo database one needs to make changes in the application.properties in resource package and provide the password of the Mongo DB At the right place.

 ## Architecture
 The application is created considering model view controller design pattern in mind.